Of the almost 3,000 species of coral reef fishes caught worldwide [1], between 15 and 30 million animals are traded annually. [2]

 Example: Blue-green damselfishes (Chromis virdis)

-C. viridis is the world’s most traded coral fish.
-The US alone imports almost one million individuals per year.
-[4] Catching and transport methods cause great losses.
-In the main exporting countries, Indonesia, and the Philippines, they are often still caught illegally with poison.
-Many blue-green damselfishes die, as do many other animals and often the fishermen are poisoned themselves.[17]
+C. viridis is the most traded coral reef fish in the world, with the United States alone importing nearly one million individuals annually.
+[4] Harvesting and transport cause high mortality rates.
+In the main exporting countries, Indonesia and the Philippines, these fish are often illegally caught using poison, which kills not only the damselfishes but also many other reef animals, and sometimes poisons the fishermen themselves.
+[17]

-According to our study, 17 species were placed on a so-called ‘watchlist’, meaning these species are possibly endangered by international trade and should be monitored by CITES.
+According to our 2019 study, we identified 17 species that were placed on a “watchlist”, indicating that these species may be threatened by international trade and should be closely monitored under CITES regulations.

 CAPTIVE BREEDING

-Contrary to freshwater ornamental fishes, where the majority is captive bred, of the more than 2,300 coral fish species in trade, only about 25 can be bred in captivity in commercial numbers.
-For about 340 species, breeding success is still in the research stage.[18]
+Unlike freshwater ornamental fishes, where the majority are captive-bred, of the more than 2,300 coral fish species in trade, only about 25 species can be bred in captivity at commercial scale.
+For approximately 340 species, breeding success is still at the research stage.
+[18]

-Primarily anemonefishes and seahorses are bred; however, breeding anemonefishes cannot meet the demand, meaning most anemonefishes in trade are still harvested from the coral reef.
-Anemonefishes live in a symbiosis with anemones; if the fish is removed, the anemones, and the overall coral reef, suffers as well.[21][22]
+Although anemonefishes and seahorses are now bred in captivity, production cannot meet global demand, meaning the majority of anemonefishes in trade are still harvested from coral reefs.
+Because anemonefishes live in symbiosis with anemones, removing them disrupts anemone health and overall reef ecosystem stability.
+[21][22]